Bridgeport welcome

 We once went to a Lithuanian festival on Western Boulevard near the Lithuanian V.F.W.
 Hall, which if I remember correctly was named after Darius and Girenas.
 Anyway, there were all kinds of Lithuanian food.
 One vender was selling empanadas, which really surprised me because as far as I knew, empanadas were Mexican food.
 The Lithuanian cook tells me that empanadas were invented by Lithuanians.
 He could tell that I didn’t believe him.
 He pressed on with his explanation and tried to convince me that I really didn’t know Mexican food.
 He was so convincing that I almost believed him.
 Almost, but not quite.
 Finally, he told me that he learned to make empanadas in Argentina.
 During WWII, his family went to Argentina before they came to America.

 That’s how I think of Lithuanians.
 They’re always ready to play a friendly practical joke on you.
 Vito was always the joker and had a great sense of humor that not everybody got.
 I could tell he got it from his father.
 Once I went to Vito’s house so we could go to the show.
 His father answered the door and I asked for Vito.
 He knew very well that I was asking for his son, Vito, my friend, but he said, “You’re talking to him.”
 I said, “No, Vito Junior.”
 He said, “I am Vito Junior!”
 This went on much longer than was comfortable for me, but Vito’s father was really enjoying this.
 Finally, he said, “Vito’s not home.”
 Why didn’t he just tell me that in the first place?
 Well, he wanted to play a joke on me.
 I laugh now that I think of it.
 But that day I learned that both Vito’s father and grandfather were named Vito.
 What really made me uncomfortable about them was how they greeted each other and how they said good-bye.
 Vito would always kiss his father on the lips.
 Talk about culture shock!
 For a while, Vito lived with his grandfather Vito.
 Before we would go out, Vito would kiss his grandfather on the lips before he went out.
-It was as shocking since I had finally gotten used to him kissing his father.
+It wasn’t as shocking since I had finally gotten used to him kissing his father.
 But one day we were talking, and Vito told me that his father was adopted.
 Suddenly, it hit me.
 “Vito, you kiss your grandfather on the lips, and he’s not even related to you!”
 He thought nothing of it.
 I still can’t get over it!

 DDR